-F. School of Medicine Requirements
+School of Medicine Requirements

 The MMPH degree provides a foundation of public health training for medical students.
-A master's degree could be conferred from either the MMPH program or a comparable departmental master's program within the Graduate School of Public Health.
-The student would work closely with Pitt Public Health faculty and staff to determine when and in what department the Pitt Public Health application would be reviewed and the student matriculated so as to be blended seamlessly with the MD degree.
 Planning to obtain both degrees should begin as early as possible after matriculation into the School of Medicine.
 The schools of Public Health and Medicine will work closely together to ensure the integration of the two programs.
 The student would be able to join the program any time after completion of year one of medical school or after graduation but before residency training.
 The program targets, but cannot guarantee, fulfilling all degree requirements within an approximate one-year time span.

-II.
 Policies and Procedures of Pitt Public Health

-A. Forms and Deadlines
+Forms and Deadlines

 Registration for each term must be done with the advice of the student's academic advisor who is also required to sign off on all enrollment forms prior to the posted registration deadlines.
-Class schedules for the Pitt Public Health are available online at https://psmobile.pitt.edu/app/catalog/classSearch.
+Class schedules are available at https://psmobile.pitt.edu/app/catalog/classSearch.
 Once completed and signed students should return their enrollment form to the Program Administrator so the advising hold can be removed.
 Students can register for courses through PeopleSoft only after their advising hold has been removed.